shap-po/obsidian-party/README.md

 3. `npm run dev` to build the plugin

 # Usage
-Either add a "confetti" or "sparkles" class for an element, or make use of all features of the [party module](https://party.js.org/docs)!
+Either add a `confetti` or `sparkles` class for an element, or make use of all features of the [party module](https://party.js.org/docs)!
 Also, you'd better to not spam particles, because it can cause performance issues.

 # Examples